CRM: Importing Contacts

-If you check the 'Send welcome emails after Import?' option, all Prospects/Clients that are imported will immediately receive their welcome email.
+If you check the 'Send Welcome Email to these Contacts after Import?' option, all Prospects/Clients that are imported will immediately receive their welcome email.
 If you leave it unchecked, then they will all be given a 'Not Invited' status, which means they will not receive a welcome email until it is manually triggered by you.

-2) If assigning Contacts to Event Templates or Email Marketing Lists during import, you will want to be sure to use the numerical "ID" of these items in your CSV.
-The ID numbers of Event Templates and Email Marketing Lists can easily be found in the "ID" column of the tables at CRM--> Events--> Event Templates and Marketing--> Lists respectively.
+If assigning Contacts to Event Templates or Email Marketing Lists during import, you will want to be sure to use the numerical "ID" of these items in your CSV.
+The ID numbers of Event Templates and Email Marketing Lists can easily be found in the "ID" column of the tables at CRM > Events > Event Templates and Marketing > Lists respectively.
 You will want to enter only the numerical ID of the desired Template and/or List in your CSV, not the Name.
 Please see the example CSV attached to this post for an example.

 Import Logs: Understanding any errors